IlanCosman/scuba/README.md

 # Scuba [![ci_badge][]][actions] [![fish_version_badge][]][fish] [![license_badge][]][license]

+> 🤿 Scuba - It's how you swim with the [fish][]
-> A minimal plugin manager for the friendly interactive shell.

-Manage functions, completions, bindings, and snippets from the command line.
-Extend your shell capabilities, change the look of your prompt and create repeatable configurations across different systems effortlessly.
+Scuba is a minimal plugin manager for the friendly interactive shell.
+Extend your shell's capabilities, change the look of your prompt, and create repeatable configurations across systems.

-- Oh My Fish! plugin support.
+- Oh My Fish and Fisher plugin support.
-- Build and distribute shell scripts in a portable way.
 - Zero configuration out of the box.
+- Robust install, update, and uninstall event system.

 ## Installation